 - Unlock your phone and swipe down the screen.
 Tap the Bluetooth icon to turn it on.
 You can also enable Bluetooth from the phone settings.

-- On your computer, open the Windows settings app and select “Device” settings.
+- On Windows 10 computer, open the Windows Settings app and select “Device” settings.

 - On the left pane, click “Bluetooth” and if switched off, slide the toggle switch to the right to turn it on.